EndlessInternational/intelligence/README.md

 ## Usage

-### Minimal Chat Request
+### Fundamentals

 The core components of Intelligence are adapters, requests and responses.
-An adapter encapsulates the differences between different providers allowing you to use requests and responses uniformly.
+An adapter encapsulates the differences between different API vendors, allowing you to use requests and responses uniformly.

 You retrieve an adapter for a specific vendor, configure it with a key, model and associated
 parameters and then make a request by calling either the `chat` or `stream` methods.